everledger/fabkit/README.md

    - In order to enroll a registered user on OBP via Identity Management, please refer to this section on the documentation - [Add enrollments to the REST Proxy](https://docs.oracle.com/en/cloud/paas/blockchain-cloud/user/manage-rest-proxy-nodes.html#GUID-D24E018A-58B0-43FE-AFE1-B297A791D4EB)

 2. via normal Fabric CA CLI interaction.
-See section below. **Note that during enrollment you will need to insert an empty string `""` when asked to provide enrollment attributes**
+See section below. **Note that during enrollment you will need to insert the correct list of attributes attached to the user during the registration step, otherwise, a workaround is to pass an empty string `""` (but only if you do want to set any attributes)**

 The OBP configuration and cryptos can be downloaded from `Developer Tools > Application Development > OBP`.